Classical Music vs. Modern Pop Music: A Historical Perspective

 📕 Chicago/Turabian Format

-If a history essay follows a Chicago/Turabian style, students should use in-text citations and create a ‘Bibliography’ page at the end of a document to list all the sources.
-In-text citations appear as footnotes and can have the author’s name in the sentence.
-The uniqueness of this style is that the details in the footnotes reflect all the information on the Bibliography page with minor alterations.
+If a history essay follows a Chicago/Turabian formatting style, students should use in-text citations and create a ‘Bibliography’ page at the end of a document to list all the sources.
+In-text citations appear as footnotes and can have an author’s name in a sentence.
+In writing, a uniqueness of this formatting style is that the details in footnotes reflect all the information on a Bibliography page with minor alterations.

 Today, people prefer online classes rather than attending physical places.1